RobinTail/zod-sockets/README.md

 ### Defining constraints

-You can specify the schema of the metadata per namespace.
+You can specify the schema of the `metadata` in config.
 Please avoid transformations in those schemas since they are not going to be applied.

 ```typescript